kinshukpandala/LinkHub/README.md

 ## 🔮 What's Next
 I'm planning to:
-- Add more customization options (themes, colors)
+- Make a few more changes like add an image or a moto or something simple
 - Optimize for mobile even more
 - Add analytics to track link clicks
 - Maybe even turn it into a simple template others can use!